Websoft9/websoft9/README.md

 # What is Websoft9?

-Websoft9 is complete minimalist and web-based PaaS for running [open source application](https://github.com/Websoft9/docker-library/tree/main/apps) that have more than 1k stars on your own server.
+Websoft9 is web-based PaaS for running 200+ hot [open source application](https://github.com/Websoft9/docker-library/tree/main/apps) on your own server.

-Although the architecture in cloud native emphasizes high availability and clustering, this is not suitable for simple applications or low-concurrency scenarios, after all, most applications on the Internet do not need to implement complex clusters or K8S.

-Websoft9 solves the problem of using multiple applications in a single server from the beginning, and we strongly believe in the principle of minimalism.Microservices architecture on single machine is not outdated.
+Websoft9 help you running multiple applications in a single server, that means we believe Microservices on single machine is reasonable.
 On the contrary, it becomes more and more valuable as computing power increases

+Although the Cloud Native emphasizes high availability and clustering, but most of the time, applications do not need to implement complex clusters or K8S.

+Websoft9's [architecture](https://github.com/Websoft9/websoft9/blob/main/docs/architecture.md) is simple, it did not create any new technology stack, and we fully utilize popular technology components to achieve our product goals, allowing users and developers to participate in our projects without the need to learn new technologies.

 ## Demos